blues-man/ec2-start-stop-instances/README.md

 First, you need Python [Boto](https://github.com/boto/boto)

-Boto already is already installed in most Amazon EC2 AMIs, if you are running it elsewhere, just:
+Boto is already installed in most Amazon EC2 AMIs, if you are running it elsewhere, just:

 ### Debian/Ubuntu